context-clj/system/README.md

 | module-a | param-2   | --module-a.param-2   | MODULE_A__PARAM_2   |
 | module-b | param-3-4 | --module-b.param-3-4 | MODULE_B__PARAM_3_4 |

-CLI arguments have higher priority than environment variables, meaning that environment variables can be overridden by command-line arguments.
+**Priority:** CLI arguments have higher priority than environment variables, meaning that command-line arguments will override environment variables.

-You can always check what environment variable name corresponds to a command-line argument and see its current value using `--help` command.
+You can always check what environment variable name corresponds to a command-line argument and see its current value using the `--help` command.
-All information is available in the argument description column under `:env` key.
+All information is available in the argument description column under the `:env` key.

 ```text
 Options: